Action #1362

 Note that we can specify energy bins in a file in all tools, and one could think about a little script that scans the XML file to provide a reasonably well adapted binning for the actual threshold encountered (i.e. sufficient fine sampling at lower energies, normal logarithmic sampling above the highest threshold).

-#19 Updated by Mayer Michael almost 10 years ago
+#19 Updated by Mayer Michael about 10 years ago

 I also think it would be nice to have such a script wich provides the 'recommended’ energy binning.
 However, since the energy binning should be up to the user in the end, I would still vote for a proper consideration of the bins which are only partly filled by certain observations.